 She hung in the air, her mouth ajar.

 From the window, the expo started shouting.
-“Runner, table 43!”
+“Runner, Table 43!”

 “A dry riesling,” Terrence answered for her.
 “The acid counteracts the spice.
 You don’t want anything with oak.”
 He swatted at the backwaiters so that he could grab the tray.

-When Terrence and Hudson started at The Anchor — back when their skin was elastic, dotted with dimples and acne scars — they had been the same way.
+When Terrence and Hudson started at The Anchor—back when their skin was elastic, dotted with dimples and acne scars—they had been the same way.
 The wine list was not yet scripture.
 The grilled bass was not a glorious relic of the lake, but something to be chewed quickly and chased with beer.
 But Terrence stayed up at night to study.
 He laid cardstock pages and half-empty bottles on the bedroom floor, straining to distinguish one cabernet from another.
 He mapped the anatomy of the tongue.
 He dreamt of oysters and woke in a milky haze.

 Hudson, on the other hand, was the kind of boy who ate fast food in the driver’s seat.
 He drank his coffee with three spoonfuls of sugar.
 He never cared for a hit of adrenaline or a complex taste.
 During the rush of service, Hudson longed for a corporate career, a tidy cubicle with a framed photo of his family.